 - Latest release candidate has 72M lines of code

 Cloud native computing uses an open source software stack to deploy applications as microservices, packaging each part into its own container, and dynamically orchestrating those containers to optimize resource utilization.
-The Cloud Native Computing Foundation hosts critical components of those software stacks; brings together the industry’s top developers, end users and vendors; and serves as a neutral home for collaboration.
+Cloud native technologies enable software developers to build great products faster.
+The Cloud Native Computing Foundation (CNCF) builds sustainable ecosystems and fosters a community around a constellation of high-quality projects, including Kubernetes, Prometheus, and Envoy, that orchestrate containers as part of microservices architecture.

 - The home of Kubernetes, the highest velocity cloud-related project on GitHub